shh-dlce/qmss-2016/PCM_discrete/exercises/readme.md

-For the practical session you will need the folders
+For the practical session you will need the files in folders
 - models
 - correlations